Crooner

-Crooner is a term used to describe primarily male singers who performed using a smooth style made possible by better microphones which picked up quieter sounds and a wider range of frequencies, allowing the singer to access a more dynamic range and perform in a more intimate manner.
-It is derived from the old verb "to croon" (meaning "to speak or sing softly").
-This suggestion of intimacy was supposedly wildly attractive to women, especially younger ones such as teenage girls, known at the time as "bobby soxers".
-The crooning style developed out of singers who performed with big bands, and reached its height in the 1940s to late 60s.
+A crooner is a singer who performs with a smooth, intimate style that originated in the 1920s.
+The crooning style was made possible by improved microphones that picked up quieter sounds and a wider range of frequencies than before, allowing the singer to access a greater dynamic range and exploit the proximity effect.
+This suggestion of intimacy was supposedly wildly attractive to women, especially a youth subculture known at the time as "bobby soxers".
+The crooning style developed among singers who performed with big bands and reached its height in the 1940s to late 1960s.

-Crooning is epitomised by jazz vocalists like Bing Crosby and Frank Sinatra, although Sinatra once said that he did not consider himself or Crosby to be "crooners".
+Crooning is epitomized by jazz vocalists of the era such as Al Bowlly, Bing Crosby, Rudy Vallee and Frank Sinatra, although Sinatra did not consider himself or Crosby to be "crooners".
 Other performers, such as Russ Columbo, also rejected the term.

 History

 This dominant popular vocal style coincided with the advent of radio broadcasting and electrical recording.
-Before the advent of the microphone, popular singers like Al Jolson had to project to the rear seats of a theater, as did opera singers, which made for a very loud vocal style.
-The microphone made possible the more personal style.
-Al Bowlly, Bing Crosby, Gene Austin, Art Gillham and, by some historical accounts, Vaughn De Leath are often credited as inventors of the crooning style, but Rudy Vallée achieved more widespread popularity, beginning in 1928; he could be heard by anyone with a phonograph or a radio.
+Before the advent of the microphone, singers had to project to the rear seats of a theater, which made for a very loud vocal style.
+The microphone made a more personal style possible.
+Al Bowlly, Bing Crosby, Gene Austin, Art Gillham, and by some accounts Vaughn De Leath are often credited as inventors of the crooning style, but Rudy Vallée brought the style widespread popularity.

 His first film, The Vagabond Lover, was promoted with the line, "Men Hate Him!
-Women Love Him!" while his success brought press warnings of the "Vallee Peril": this "punk from Maine" with the "dripping voice" required mounted police to "beat back crowds of screaming and swooning females" at his vaudeville shows.

-By the early 1930s, the term "crooner" had taken on a pejorative connotation.
+Women Love Him!" while his success brought press warnings of the "Vallee Peril": this "punk from Maine" with the "dripping voice" required mounted police to "beat back crowds of screaming and swooning females" at his vaudeville shows.By the early 1930s, the term "crooner" had taken on a pejorative connotation.
 Cardinal William O'Connell of Boston and the New York Singing Teachers Association (NYSTA) both publicly denounced the vocal form, O'Connell calling it "base", "degenerate", "defiling" and un-American, with the NYSTA adding "corrupt".
 Even The New York Times predicted that crooning would be just a passing fad.
 The newspaper wrote, "They sing like that because they can't help it.
 Their style is begging to go out of fashion….
 Crooners will soon go the way of tandem bicycles, mah jongg and midget golf."
 Voice range shifted from tenor (Vallée) to baritone (Russ Columbo, Bing Crosby).
-Still, a 1931 record by Dick Robertson, "Crosby, Columbo & Vallee", called upon men to fight "these public enemies" brought into homes via radio.
+Still, a 1931 record by Dick Robertson, "Crosby, Columbo, and Vallee", called upon men to fight "these public enemies" brought into homes via radio.

-Some female singers, such as Vaughn De Leath, Annette Hanshaw, Mildred Bailey (at the beginning of her career), Harriet Lee, and Helen Rowland have been cited in the category of crooners.